 On this page, I describe my experiences (no observations) with my electronic 4,5" Newton telescope Unistellar eVscope (I took part in a Kickstarter campaign in mid-November 2017; it arrived on January 27, 2020).
-This page covers experiences with the WLAN connection and the data download (app version 1.0).
+This page covers experiences with the data download and upload to the SETI server (app version 1.0, 1.1/1.2).
 Possibly, these are useful for others who want to acquire the eVscope as well...

 Note: See page Overview of the eVscope Pages for just that!

 Photos: My eVscope (End of January 2020)

 The following experiences refer to the data download and upload to the SETI server (app version 1.0, 1.1/1.21).
 In the preliminary app and in app version 1.0, the data had to be downloaded to your smartphone first and from there uploaded to the SETI server.
 With app version 1.1 (for me functional from version 1.1.1 on), Unistellar fundamentally changed the procedure for transferring data from the eVscope to the SETI server.
 Now, the data is uploaded from the eVscope directly to the SETI server, and the smartphone is only needed to start the upload.
 Both procedures and my experiences with them are described below.

 Note: Anyone who owns an eVscope with an app version of 1.1 or newer will not be interested in the experiences described in the first section, should skip this section, and jump directly to the second section!